 The Secrets to the Best Olive Oil

-Tuscany is known for producing the best olive oils in the world.
-Why is this?
-Let’s go behind the scenes learning from the ‘olive oil maker’ and agronomist of Tuscan farm and winery, La Maliosa.
+Tuscany and Italy are known for producing the best olive oils in the world.
+After all, olive oil is a key component to the Mediterranean diet, and an important part of Italian Cuisine (that was recently named a UNESCO World Heritage).
+But, why is Italian olive oil so good?
+Let’s go behind the scenes learning from the olive oil maker and agronomist of Tuscan farm and winery, La Maliosa.

 Agronomist Luigi Antonelli of La Maliosa.